 If you’re having trouble with the stick coming off of your hips or mid back see our youtube channel videos “set your shoulders” and “pelvic tilt.”

-Now that you’ve put the movements together you have the building blocks to actually put that “lift with your legs” strategy to good use!
+Now that you’ve put the movements together you have the building blocks to actually put that “lift with your legs” strategy to good use, you’ve mastered good lifting mechanics!
+An equally important piece to the puzzle is learning how to activate your core.
 If you’re practicing these movements and you still have pain or can’t seem to improve, contact us at The Doctors of Physical Therapy in Scottsdale, AZ.
+There’s a reason that physical therapy has been found to be the best treatment for back pain.
 We help people like you everyday to live highly functional lives and move well.